Project

 Actions #2

-Updated by yoshi about 6 years ago
+Updated by yoshi over 6 years ago

 GuzzlePHP seems to set the encoding to chunked if it can't determine the length of the request body, which is the case when you try to forward the request PHP got to a different server, because then it will use stdin for the request body.